Webhooks

 Sending Data to the Webhook

-All data included in the form is sent to the webhook whenever this is a successful submission.
-It is sent in the format you chose in the Content Type field, to the address in your Webhook URL field, with any headers you included in Additional Headers.
+All data included in the form is sent to the webhook whenever there is a successful submission.
+It is sent in the format you chose in the Content Type field to the address in your Webhook URL field, with any headers you included in Additional Headers.
 It is the responsibility of the service running at the Webhook URL to handle things from there.

 Related Posts from Our Knowledge Base